 2.15 MW Ground-Mounted Solar Array

-Located on the southwest edge of campus, adjacent to a waste water treatment facility, in Cedarville, Ohio, the array consists of 8,792 solar photovoltaic modules, which contribute approximately 10% of the school’s energy needs.
-Most important to the University is that the array will be used as a tool to help educate engineering students.
+Cedarville’s solar array is located on the southwest edge of its campus, adjacent to a waste water treatment facility.
+The array consists of 8,792 solar PV modules, which contribute approximately 10% of the school’s energy needs.

-Working with the university, Melink and TMI Electric installed an interactive educational touch-screen in the Cedarville University Student Center.
-The display illustrates the technology and the benefits associated with this project, serving as inspiration and motivation for students, faculty, administrators and guests to make a change in their daily energy routine.
+The touch-screen device is installed in the Cedarville University Student Center to illustrate the solar project’s technology and the benefits.
+The interactive portal serves as inspiration and motivation for students, faculty, administrators, and guests to make a change in their daily energy routine.